 - Late Work/Make-ups - Absences and Tardiness.
-For DVC CCC policy information on attendance, please see Academic Policies in the CCC Catalog. please visit: http://www.dvc.edu/communication/policies/academic/attendance.html - Drop Policy: You should clearly communicate your drop policy to students. - DVC policy is "The instructor may drop students who miss more than the equivalent of two weeks of a term-length course."
-You should let students know how you plan to approach and enforce this policy.
-CCC policy is that instructors may drop students who are 1) Absent from the first class meeting or 2) Absent for the equivalent of more than two weeks of full term class meetings. - Communication policy (Consider including: response times to emails and messages, availability, times you will not be checking email or messages, your preferred means of contact and any other preferences, such as specifics of email subject lines, encouragement to attend office hours, or similar.
-You may also want to include a statement on student privacy rights, including the legal rights of students that prevent information from being disclosed to parents/guardians.
-Please see Student Privacy Rights on the DVC website for the DVC policy and a link to FERPA, the federal law that mandates these policies.) - Students with disabilities who have recording class lectures as an accommodation must be permitted to do so.
+For CCC policy information on attendance, please see Academic Policies in the CCC Catalog - Drop Policy: You should clearly communicate your drop policy to students. - CCC policy is that instructors may drop students who are 1) Absent from the first class meeting or 2) Absent for the equivalent of more than two weeks of full term class meetings.

+- Communication policy (Consider including: response times to emails and messages, availability, times you will not be checking email or messages, your preferred means of contact and any other preferences, such as specifics of email subject lines, encouragement to attend office hours, or similar.
+You may also want to include a statement on student privacy rights, including the legal rights of students that prevent information from being disclosed to parents/guardians. - Students with disabilities who have recording class lectures as an accommodation must be permitted to do so.
 However, these recordings may be restricted to private study and may not be copied, shared, or publicly posted.
 Recording by students without approved accommodations during class may potentially violate FERPA or California wiretapping law.
 Consider including policies on the use of recording devices and permissions in your class, and making it clear to students if there is recording occurring in your classroom.
-Sample language for inclusion in a syllabus on recording policy is: "students are not permitted to record a class themselves by any means without prior permission from express authorization of the course director.
+Sample language for inclusion in a syllabus on recording policy is: "students are not permitted to record a class themselves by any means without prior permission from the course director.
 Violation of this policy may be deemed a violation of the CCC- Student Code of Conduct.
 For the purposes of this policy, "recording" is defined as audio, still photo, or video, whether by audio, digital, or future recording devices."

-14. Statement on Appropriate Classroom Behavior
+15. Statement on Appropriate Classroom Behavior